A q-analog of certain symmetric functions and one of its specializations: Introduction

 The organization of the article is as follows.
 In Section 2 we set the notations and recall the necessary prerequisites for symmetric functions, integer partitions and $q$-calculus.

 Sections 3 and 4 are devoted to the general study of the $\left[ p_{n}^{(r)} \right] $.
-In Section 3, starting from a generating function of $ p_{n}^{\left( r\right) }$ we give the definition of $\left[ p_{n}^{(r)} \right] $\ and its first properties, with the particular case $r=1$.
-Section 4 contains Theorem 4.1 which is an important result of the article.
-It links the $q$-analog to its classical form through $q$-Stirling numbers of the second kind.
+In Section 3, starting from a generating function of $ p_{n}^{\left( r\right) }$ we provide the definition of $\left[ p_{n}^{(r)} \right] $\ along with its initial properties, including the particular case $ r=1$.
+Section 4 contains Theorem 4.1, which is one of the main results of the article.
+It establishes a connection between the $q$-analogue and its classical form using the $q$-Stirling numbers of the second kind $S_{q}\left[ j,r\right] $, through the following equation (Equation $\left( 4.4\right) $):

 We also give the matrix form and the inverse equations of this theorem through $q$-Stirling numbers of the first kind.
-Section 5 begins the generalization to $p,q$-analog.
+Section 5 begins the generalization to $p,q$-analogue.

-The remaining Sections 6 to 9 are dedicated to the applications of $\left[ p_{n}^{(r)}\right] $, obtained by specialization in $E_{xp(t)}$.
-In Section 6, Theorem 4.1 leads us to polynomials previously introduced in $\left[ 15 \right] $ and [19], but in a different way of that used by these authors.
-More precisely, it is the class of polynomials defined for $n\geq r\geq 1$\ that we will denote $J_{n}^{\left( r\right) }$, and which correspond with the notations of [20] to the polynomials $I_{n-r}^{(r,1)}$.
+The remaining Sections 6 to 9 are devoted to the applications of $\left[ p_{n}^{(r)}\right] $, obtained through specialization in $E_{xq(t)}$.
+In Section 6, Theorem 4.1 leads us to polynomials previously introduced in $ \left[ 16\right] $ and [20], but in a different way from that used by those authors.
+More precisely, it concerns the class of polynomials defined for $ n\geq r\geq 1$\ that we will denote by $J_{n}^{\left( r\right) }$, and which , according to the notations in [21], correspond to the polynomials $ I_{n-r}^{(r,1)}$.

-Another important result thus obtained is the linear ''positive'' recurrence \ (6.5) of these polynomials.
-This recurrence makes it possible to determine all the polynomials from the initial conditions $J_{r}^{\left( r\right) }=1$ .
-As an example the first rows and columns of the table of $J_{n}^{\left( r\right) }$ are given.
+A new result that we obtained through this approach is the following linear recurrence for these polynomials (Equation $\left( 6.5\right) $):

+This recurrence allows all the polynomials to be determined from the initial conditions $J_{r}^{\left( r\right) }=1$.
+As an example, the first rows and columns of the table of $J_{n}^{\left( r\right) }$ are provided.

 In Section 7, we study the reciprocal polynomials of $J_{n}^{\left( r\right) }$, denoted by $\overline{J_{n}^{\left( r\right) }}$, and which are sum enumerators of parking functions.
-Recurrence $\left( 6.5\right) $\ translates into a linear recurrence between $\overline{J_{n}^{\left( r\right) }}$, that we compare with another linear recurrence relation coming from the application of Goncarev polynomials to parking functions [10].
+Recurrence $\left( 6.5\right) $\ translates into a linear recurrence between $\overline{J_{n}^{\left( r\right) }}$, that we compare with another linear recurrence relation coming from the application of Goncarev polynomials to parking functions [11].